maruos/maruos/docs/faq/README.md

 ### How can I get access to the Play store on Maru?

 Maru does not include the Play store out of the box.
-If you would like to restore access to the Play store, please see [this forum guide](https://groups.google.com/d/msg/maru-os/S8PUEqqK10M/NMI9LFUyAQAJ).
+If you would like to restore access to the Play store, please see [this guide](../user/google-apps.md).

 ### How can I verify that my Maru image hasn't been corrupted or tampered with?